 |

 nurse wrote about her experience in detail and fell thoroughly under Teresa’s holy influence, learning much about the

 spiritual life.
-On February 9th Teresa said goodnight to Miss Casey, thanking her, and added: "Do not fear, dear child, but put your hand with loving confidence into your Father’s hand and He will guide
+On February 9th Teresa said goodnight to Miss Casey, thanking her, and added: "Do not fear, dear child, but put your hand with loving

-several hours of apparent torment, she died.
-She was buried at her family’s home in Neston
+a coma.
+Six days later on 15th February 1905, after several hours of apparent torment, she died.
+She was buried

+|